sairampolina/beginner_tutorials/README.md

 ```
 rosdep install -i --from-path src --rosdistro humble -y
 ```
-### Build the Package
+### Build the Package:
 Navigate to root of your workspace and build your package
 ```
 cd ..
 colcon build --packages-select custom_pubsub
 ```

-### Source your overlay
+### Source your overlay:
 In a new terminal
 ```
 source install/local_setup.bash
 ```

-### To Run only the publisher
+### To Run only the publisher:
 ```
 ros2 run custom_pubsub talker
 ```

-### To Run only the subscriber
+### To Run only the subscriber:
 In a new terminal
 ```
 ros2 run custom_pubsub talker
 ```

-### To launch publisher and subscriber with a single command
+### To launch publisher and subscriber with a single command:
 ```
 ros2 launch custom_pubsub custom_pubsub_service_launch.yaml
 ```

-### To launch publisher,subsriber and adjust frequrncy of publishing
+### To launch publisher,subsriber and adjust frequrncy of publishing:
-Frequency of publishing data, can be altered by the user using command:
+Frequency of publishing data, can be altered by the user using this command:
 ```
 ros2 launch custom_pubsub custom_pubsub_service_launch.yaml custom_pubfreq:=5.0
 ```